- Which Philips Lumea model should you buy?

-I used to have coarse dark hair on my legs and armpits which reminded me of my dad.
-I would shave my legs regularly but the hair would start growing back within a few days and my legs would feel stubby and scratchy.
+I used to have coarse dark hair on my legs and armpits.
+I would shave regularly but the hair grows back within a few days and my legs would feel stubby and scratchy.

 I tried epilators and waxing very briefly.
 OUCH!

 Then I looked into having professional laser hair removal and IPL hair removal.
 It didn’t take me long to change my mind when I saw the sky-high prices the salons were charging.
 There was no way I could justify spending so much on vanity.

 In the end, I decided to buy my first Philips Lumea.
 That was way back in 2015.
 I’ve not looked back since.

 For sure, laser hair removal and light (IPL) hair removal at home are not as quick to show results as professional salon treatments but the massive price difference and convenience of being able to carry out treatments at home in my own time makes it all worth it.

 Fast track 5 years later, I currently own a Philips Lumea Advanced and have silky smooth legs.
 The icing on the cake?
 I got here with no pain and no mess.

 What is in the Philips Lumea hair removal range?